ASPNyan/d.js-management-bot/README.md

     maxArgs: 2, // Set this to however many args you have in your command
     expectedArgs: "<arg1> <arg2>", // Insert *all* your args into this surrounded by either <> or [] (No difference between them)
     expectedArgsTypes: ["STRING", "BOOLEAN"], // Set these to the types of args they will be in Discord, types should be visible if you use VSCode or anything similar
-    requiredPermissions: ["MANAGE_MESSAGES"], // These are the permissions assignable to roles in Discord.
+    permissions: ["MANAGE_MESSAGES"], // These are the permissions assignable to roles in Discord.
 Mulitple can be required and are seperated by commas

     callback: ({ interaction }) => {
         // Insert command code here